data-gymnasia/courses/content/python-programming/content.md

 Put the three methods in order from fastest to slowest:

     x-sortable
-      .item.pill.bblue.md(data-index="2") List membership checking
+      .item.md(data-index="2") List membership checking
-      .item.pill.bblue.md(data-index="0") Set membership checking
+      .item.md(data-index="0") Set membership checking
-      .item.pill.bblue.md(data-index="1") Computing from scratch
+      .item.md(data-index="1") Computing from scratch

 ### Dictionaries

-The internal mechanism that sets use to check membership extremely fast is also useful when the information you want to retrieve is more complex than just _{code.language-python}True_ _{code.language-python}False_.
+The internal mechanism that sets use to check membership extremely fast is also useful when the information you want to retrieve is more complex than just _{code.language-python}True_ or _{code.language-python}False_.

 For example, suppose you want to store a collection of color names together with the [RGB values](https://en.wikipedia.org/wiki/RGB_color_model) for each one.
 We'll store the names as [[strings|floats|ints]] and the RGB triples as [[tuples|strings|floats]].